justinmk/vim-dirvish/README.md

 `:!mkdir %/foo`.
 Also check out [eunuch](https://github.com/tpope/vim-eunuch).

-> But how do I delete files?
+> How do I delete files?

-The Vim `delete()` function works on files (but not directories):
+Vim's `delete()` function works on files (but not directories):

     :'<,'>call delete(getline('.'))

-Dirvish also provides `:Shdo` to perform any shell command on a [range](http://neovim.org/doc/user/cmdline.html#cmdline-ranges) of lines.
+Dirvish provides the `:Shdo` command to perform any shell command on a [range](http://neovim.org/doc/user/cmdline.html#cmdline-ranges) of lines.
 Press `x` or `:Shdo` to try it.